iniyanbala/-Spotify-Tracks-SQL-Project/README.md

 ##  Project Overview

-This project analyzes the **Spotify Tracks Dataset** from Kaggle using SQL.
-It focuses on answering key questions about track popularity, artist contributions, genre trends, and how features like energy and danceability vary across time and genres.
+This project analyzes the Spotify Tracks Dataset from Kaggle using SQL and Python (SQLite).
+It explores trends in track popularity, artist contributions, genre distributions, and how audio features like energy and danceability vary across genres and over time.

 ##  Questions Explored

--  What are the top 10 most popular tracks?
+- ***Top Tracks***: What are the top 10 most popular tracks in the dataset?

--  Which artists have released the most tracks?
+- ***Prolific Artists***: Which artists have released the most tracks?

--  What is the average track duration by genre?
+- ***Track Duration***: What is the average track duration for each genre?

--  How has music popularity evolved over time?
+- ***Popularity Trends***: How has track popularity changed over the years?

--  What are the most common genres?
+- ***Genre Distribution***: What are the most common genres in the dataset?

--  How do energy and danceability vary by genre?
+- ***Audio Features***: How do energy and danceability vary across genres?

 ##  SQL Features Used